MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-compliance-settings.md

 - **Disabled**: Emails are sent to all contact points.
 Contact point consent records are not checked before sending messages to this purpose (or topic).

 > [!NOTE]
 > Currently, the **Enforcement model** setting only applies to email messages.
 All SMS and custom messages are subject to the restrictive enforcement model, even if their designated purpose has a non-restrictive or disabled enforcement model set.

 Topics use the enforcement model of their parent purpose.
 Emails that are configured with both a purpose and a topic must have consent for both the purpose and the topic in order for the message to be sent.
 If a contact point doesn't have consent to send to a purpose, no messages to that purpose's topic will be delivered to the contact point.
 For example, if the parent purpose has a restrictive enforcement model, sending an email to a topic requires an opt-in contact point consent record for both the purpose and the topic associated with the email.

 #### Considerations for contact entities

 > [!NOTE]
-> If you are using Customer Insights - Journeys without the outbound marketing module installed, the additional checks described in this section are not performed.
+> If you are using Customer Insights - Journeys without the outbound marketing module installed the additional consent enforcement checks described in this section are not performed.
+If outbound marketing marketing is not present, only the contact point consent enforcement model is used to determine if messages are sent.

 Real-time journeys make additional consent enforcement checks for emails sent to contact entities when outbound marketing is provisioned.